ddcap/halvade/docs/source/contents/samples.rst

 RNA-seq sample
 --------------

 The RNA-seq example dataset is found in the *encode project* under the *SK-MEL-5* experiment.
-The *ENCSR201WVA* dataset provides both paired fastq files and bam files.
-In this example we will download a single replicate of the *ENCBS524EJL* biosampl available in paired fastq files.
-To download and preprocess the fastq files simply run these commands in the terminal:
+The *ENCSR201WVA* dataset provides both paired FASTQ files and aligned BAM files.
+In this example we will download a single replicate of the *ENCBS524EJL* bio sample available in paired FASTQ files.
+To download and preprocess the FASTQ files run these commands in the terminal:

 .. code-block:: bash
 	:linenos: